The summer brings lots of free time–a great time for kids to be reading! Encourage them with these Free Summer Reading

 Chuck E. Cheese

-Year-round, Chuck E. Cheese offers 10 FREE tokens to kids each time they read for 2 weeks in a row.
+Year-round, Chuck E. Cheese offers 10 FREE Play Points to kids each time they read for 2 weeks in a row.
 Download and print a Reading Rewards Calendar (there are others if you'd like to reward another activity).
-Limit is one of any FREE token offer per child, per day.
+Limit is one calendar per child, per day.
 Food purchase is required.

 Half Price Books

 Kids 14 and under can earn Bookworm Bucks for each 15 minutes per day they read during the months of June and July.
-Print out a reading log, and once they read 300 minutes, be sure to turn it in to the store by August 29th.
+Print out a reading log, and once they read 300 minutes, be sure to turn it in to the store.
 Teens can skip the reading log and submit a book review to earn Bookworm Bucks.

 Pizza Hut Book It!

 Scholastic Summer Reading Challenge and Help

-Scholastic offers a FREE online reading program through September 6th.
-Kids can sign up and log their reading minutes to help donate books to kids in need.
+Scholastic offers a FREE online reading program through August 19th.
+Kids can sign up and log their Reading Streak to earn digital rewards and help donate books to kids in need.
 You can download suggested book lists for all age groups and on different themes.
 Learn more with their parent guide.

 Through August 1st, kids receive FREE admission to Bookworm Wednesdays movies when they present a completed book report.
 Children under 6 do not need to complete the book report, and accompanying adults also get FREE admission.
 No food purchase is necessary.